 DIY Hicat® Adaptation

-For customers who want to shorten a Hicat® for themselves there are basically two options available depending on the unit type - the first is to cut the excess height from the top of the unit & refit the top cap, the second is to take a section from the middle of the unit & make up an MDF disc assembly to join the two sections together
+For customers who want to shorten a Hicat® for themselves there are basically two options available depending on the unit type - the first is to cut the excess height from the unit & refit the end cap, the second is to take a section from the middle of the unit & make up an MDF disc assembly to join the two sections together

 Option One or Two?